 Twenty-three gage needles for injecting (one inch-and-a-half long).

 Hello Kitty Band-Aid (optional).

 But progress is not linear.
 Along the way there was bruising, and more than one spot of blood.
 Along the way you noticed how your nipples began to point upwards.
 One time, you pulled the needle out too soon while you were still pressing down on the plunger and your blood squirted all over your thigh.
 Your breasts began to grow.
-You still get panic attacks somedays.
-If your heartrate shoots up and your adrenaline clicks in, your hand will shake, and you will end up with a bruise the size of your thumb.
+You still get panic attacks some days.
+If your heart rate shoots up and your adrenaline kicks in, your hand will shake, and you will end up with a bruise the size of your thumb.
 After about sixty injections.
 You noticed how your nipples got darker and your areolas had grown twice in size.
 It took you two years and three months to fill your first sharps container.

 One-hundred and nineteen syringes.

 Clark County Search and Rescue located other evidence, including Nikki’s clothing, jewelry, and her hair extensions.
 A forensic analysis confirmed the remains were Nikki’s.
 She was strangled to death.
-David said that he had met her, but he had gone to work that following morning.
+David said that he had met her and that he had gone to work that following morning.
 Police indicated his phone data showed he had been at an adult store early that morning, making numerous calls to escort ads.

 Nikki’s remains had been scattered along a wooded embankment near Larch Mountain.

 David posted bail and is currently awaiting trial.